Tony Scullion

-Scullion is among the few players who won four All Stars over the course of their career and was named full back on the Irish News Team of the Decade in 2004.
-The public voted him onto the All-Time Derry Football Team via an online poll in 2007.
-He has recently applied for the vacant Derry Senior football manager's job.
+Scullion is among the few players who won four All Stars and was named full-back on the Irish News Team of the Decade in 2004.
+The public voted him on to the All-Time Derry Football Team via an online poll in 2007.
+In 2008, he was a candidate for the vacant Derry Senior football manager's job.
 Previous clubs he has managed include Ballinascreen, Kildress and Eglish.
 He was Ulster assistant manager to Joe Kernan for the 2008 Railway Cup.

+He was a member of the Football Review Committee that recommended that a black card be brought into play for deliberate fouls, "cynical behaviour infractions", from the 2014 season onwards; Scullion believes the black card to have been a great success.

 Personal life

 Born in Moneyneany, County Londonderry, Northern Ireland, Scullion attended the local St Eoghan's Primary School, before going to secondary school at St Colm's, Draperstown.
 After a further year at Magherafelt Technical College, he went on to work as a labourer for 13 years.

-Tony's son Anton Scullion, 20 years old, is studying Accountancy in the University of Ulster Jordanstown and achieved top in his course in the academic year 2017–18.
-He is looking to follow in his father's footsteps, saying in the Derry Post: "I hope to achieve a championship medal with my County like Da and go one step further by winning a John McGlaughlin with my club."
-Anton is currently a key figure in the Ballinascreen Senior squad; however, he also believes his true calling is in NBA and professional gaming.
+He also worked as football development officer for the Ulster Council.
+In 2025 Scullion was coaching Gaelic football in Northern Ireland's prisons.